 The town of San Pedro serves as the main fishing port for the region and, as such, there are some great restaurants to enjoy here.
 The town of San Juan is located just across from San Pedro and there is a small ferry that can shuttle you across the waterway in just a few minutes.
 There is no timetable for this ferry, it just tends to go back and forth when there is a need.

 Planning the perfect Basque Country itinerary can be tricky when you contemplate all of the fantastic places to go (and all of the delicious food to eat!).
-Whether you have 5 or 7 days in Basque Country to enjoy, you’re sure to fall in love with this unique and beautiful region.
+Whether you have 5 or 7 days to enjoy, you’re sure to fall in love with this unique and beautiful region.

 Are you planning to visit Basque Country?
 Have any questions about this itinerary?
 Let us know in the comments!